 Who is responsible for ensuring that the Protection of Minors policy requirements are met?

 Program Sponsors are responsible for ensuring that all policy requirements are met prior to the anticipated start date.
-This includes obtaining the Dean or VP or designee’s approval to operate in person.

 Where can I find more information about Stanford’s Protection of Minors policy?

 The complete policy can be found in the Administrative Guide, and additional information and resources can be found on the Protection of Minors website.